-Subscribe to my newsletter to be the first one to known when registration opens!
+Subscribe to my newsletter to be notified of future courses.

 Can’t make it to my Stanford class?
-Learn about my 2-day, on-site IoT Product Workshop
+Take the online class!

 By 2020, it’s estimated that 50 billion devices—from smartphones to kitchen appliances and well beyond—will be connected to the Internet.